 Canva is a popular online visual designing app, but on desktop, Photoshop still dominates.
 In this article, we compare the Canva vs. Photoshop apps and find the best app for you.

-Canva is a web-based visual designing program to design images, flyers, infographics, presentations, posters, social media posts, and even videos.
-It’s free, but a premium plan is available with extended options.
+Canva is a free web-based visual designing program for flyers, infographics, resumes, thumbnails, presentations, posters, social media posts, documents, and even videos.

 Ease of use

 There is no denying Canva is easier.
 A beginner should start using it within a few minutes.